Millennials having surprising impact on collector car hobby

 Hagerty says the SN-95 generation of the Ford Mustang, such as this 1997 SVT Cobra, are most popular cars of the 1990s with collectors

-While Baby Boomers still comprise 55 percent of collectible car owners, according to Hagerty statistics, those figures indicate the number of Millennials in the hobby has increased 76 percent in the past 5 years.
+While Baby Boomers still comprise 55% of collectible car owners, according to Hagerty statistics, those figures indicate the number of Millennials in the hobby has increased 76% in the past 5 years.

 The 1965-66 Ford Mustang ranks as the most popular collector car in terms of numbers, Hagerty statistics indicate.
 Looking at those stats, here are the most popular cars with collectors by decade of manufacture: